I think I’m slowly comprehending the profound cleavage that’s occurring today in how folks understand “Church”.

 Very, very few churches grasp this or provide a framework for this to happen.
 They are still, in practical terms, acting very Old Covenant.

-But once you understand this distinction, your relationship to the Lord and your concept of the church – its meetings, its purpose, its structure, its leadership, and its very flavor – can’t help but radically change.
+But once you understand this distinction, your relationship to the Lord and your concept of the church – its meetings, its purpose, its structure, its leadership, and its very flavor – can’t help but fundamentally change.

 It might, believe it or not, actually start looking New Testament!